hathora/builder/docs/README.md

 Today, Hathora consists of three major components:

-- [Hathora Builder](/builder/README.md): opinionated NodeJS framework for multiplayer backends
+- [Hathora Builder](/builder/README.md): opinionated NodeJS framework for multiplayer games
-- [Hathora BuildKit](/buildkit/README.md): lightweight SDKs for building apps that conform to the Hathora Protocol
+- [Hathora BuildKit](/buildkit/README.md): lightweight SDKs for building networked apps that conform to the Hathora Protocol
-- [Hathora Cloud](/cloud/README.md): managed hosting platform to run + scale Hathora Protocol applications
+- [Hathora Cloud](/cloud/README.md): managed hosting platform to run + scale applications confirming to the Hathora Protocol

 This is how the three parts fit in:

 ![Hathora product stack](/statics/stack.png)

-# Help
+# Community

-If something isn't quite right, join our [Discord](https://discord.com/invite/6nVdeCBffR) channel or drop us a line (hello@hathora.dev)!
+To stay up-to-date on latest developments and interact with others building with Hathora, join our [Discord](https://discord.com/invite/6nVdeCBffR) or drop us a line (hello@hathora.dev)!